joshbruce/fourth-earth-raw/public/additions/content.md

 Consider:

-Character A has dealt a killing blow to character B. The players have chosen to subdue by default.
+Character A has dealt a blow to character B that drained their life batteries.
+The players have chosen subdue by default.
 Character B is given 1 battery point and cannot act for 4 rounds plus 1 round of non-physical action.

-Character A wants to subdue character B by sneaking up behind character B and hitting them with a blackjack.
+Or, character A wants to subdue character B by sneaking up behind character B and hitting them with a blackjack.
 One or more difficulties are set and resolved, damage calculations may be skipped.
 Character A succeeds, character B is subdued.

 ### Resurrection